 In addition to Damian having had some experience in the world of espionage, he also has a background similar to that of Nicholas Elliott.
 Damian went to boarding school as a kid and then attended Eton College exactly like Elliott.
 While his choice of career took Damian to the Guildhall School of Music and Drama rather than Oxford or Cambridge, he definitely grew up with the public school types – he is used to an experience of people with power and money.
 So I think that part of his preparation for his role as Elliott is complete!

-That is why I think Damian has already read A Spy Among Friends.
-And I believe, to be able to get into Elliott’s head, he has (or will) read Elliott’s memoir titled Never Judge a Man by His Umbrella (I just received it in the mail!) and maybe Kim Philby’s autobiography My Silent War, too.
+That is why I think Damian read A Spy Among Friends.
+And I believe, to be able to get into Elliott’s head, he read Elliott’s memoir titled Never Judge a Man by His Umbrella (I did, too!) and maybe Kim Philby’s autobiography My Silent War, too.
 The thing is that, being spies, both Elliott and Philby are unreliable narrators in their own right.
-But the books could still be useful resources to understand how these men think.
+But the books are still valuable resources to understand how these men think.

 In closing, let us hear from Damian Lewis and Guy Pearce, the two leads of the show, about being a part of this project.